amardeep157/AzureDataFactoryIncremental/README.md

 # AzureDataFactoryIncremental
-Azure Data Factory for Incremental load
+Azure Data Factory for Incremental load.
+This path will have the jsons related.